Continuing my travels, I decided to spend three months in a location I'd not visited for 35 years.

-I had fond memories of driving through this city for late-night ferry rides, while snuggled in the back window of our old Volvo, gazing up at the glittering stars in the dark blue sky.
+I had fond memories of driving through this (once small) town for late-night ferry rides.
+As a child, I’d snuggle into the back window of our old Volvo and gaze up at the glittering stars in the dark blue sky.

 This trip, I wanted to study under a particular professor who taught there.

 But when I shared my travel plans with others, they voiced concerns.